Today’s top employees won’t put down roots in poor soil; explore innovative employee retention ideas, and retain the people who drive your business.

 If your business remained open throughout 2020, there’s a good chance that you have at least some experience with remote work.
 The lockdown forced many traditionally in-person businesses to pivot to internet-based collaboration.
 As a result, many employees got an unexpected taste of what it would be like to not have to go into the office every morning.
 That meant no commute, no draconian office layouts or workspaces, no overly chatty coworkers interrupting vital work sprints, etc. But more than that, it meant they could do their jobs and plan their schedules in the way that best supported their success.

-With lockdown behind us, why not retain these benefits?
+With the lockdown behind us, why not retain the benefits of flexible work models?
 Establish a work-from-home (WFH) or hybrid model, and you’ll be giving your employees the additional freedom many of them crave while also reinforcing their personal productivity best practices.
 And if they get other offers from other employers, the one that forces them to come into the office will have a hard time competing with the one that allows them to work from the comfort of their own homes.

 For many organizations the remote-work infrastructure is already in place; all it takes is a change in policy.
 Just also be aware that not every employee prefers to avoid the office.